conmccoid/Fractures-Code/Notes.md

 All approaches will make use of the Davidenko-Branin trick, which flips the Newton direction to maintain monotonicity.

+Long term, these approaches and the DB trick should be coded into a PETSc module.
+Short term, especially ahead of SIAM/CAIMS, we'll patch something together in FEniCSx.

 #### Trust region

 If the Newton step lies closer to the fixed point iterate than it does to the previous iterate, then we can accept it.